Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Encoding the Halting problem in a 1D reflection symmetric Hamiltonian

 \begin{itemize} \item There is only one control particle, located in the same position of the arrow in Track 1. \item The control particle initializes as $\ar$, with $\symbar$ at one side and $\pa$ to the other. \item The rest of the chain alternates between $\pa$ and $\pb$ states. \item The control particle is flanked by an $\pa$ state on one side and by an $\pb$ state or $\symbar$ on the other. \item When moving, the control particle will change labels, and the arrow orientation will follow the same principles as in Track 1 (only switching when reaching boundaries). \item The evolution will consist of the control particle moving through the chain.
 Non-control states will not change labels, but will be displaced in relation to the control particle. \end{itemize}

-For example, in a $6$-chain, the initialization of the track could look like $\symbar\ar\pa\pb\pa\symbar$ (canonical orientation) or $\symbar\pa\pb\pa\ar\symbar$ (reverse orientation).
+For example, in a $6$-chain, the initialization of Track 0 could look like $\symbar\ar\pa\pb\pa\symbar$ (canonical orientation) or $\symbar\pa\pb\pa\ar\symbar$ (reverse orientation).
 An example of an iteration of Track 0 in canonical orientation can be found in Figure \ref{fig:T0_example}.
 On the canonical orientation, arrow states always point to states with the same label as them (or the boundary).
 In the reverse orientation, they point to opposite labeled states (or the boundary).

-This Track will also allow us to unify the two different end markers ($\leftend$, $\rightend$) used in \cite{CPW22} as $\symbar$.
+Track 0 will also allow us to unify the two different end markers ($\leftend$, $\rightend$) used in \cite{CPW22} as $\symbar$.
 Additionally, as the size of the chain is even, we can locally distinguish the direction of the computation on the corners, as explained in Table \ref{tab:ends}.

-The modified set of rules and illegal pairs can be found in Appendix \ref{appendix:tables}: for the canonical orientation, see Tables \ref{tab:can_rules}-\ref{tab:can_quantum_illegal}.
+In summary, this new track unifies the boundary term, and is able to determine the direction of the computation in Track 1, via the arrowed states, only by nearest-neighbor interactions.
+Therefore, two totally reflection-symmetric orientations of computation should be permitted, so we need to add the corresponding rules: two new versions of the original ones for Tracks 1-6, for each of the orientations, that include Track 0.
+The behavior of Tracks 1-6 is not modified, but they are now attached to this new ``orientation track''.
+The full set of modified rules and illegal pairs can be found in Appendix \ref{appendix:tables}: for the canonical orientation, see Tables \ref{tab:can_rules}-\ref{tab:can_quantum_illegal}.
 For the reverse orientation, see Tables \ref{tab:rev_rules}-\ref{tab:rev_quantum_illegal}.
-Rules and terms have two versions, one for each label, A and B, except the ones involving a single site or the boundary of the chain: as the number of particles on the chain, $L$, is even, when the arrow particle encounters the end of the chain, it will always be in a B state (which later will switch to A, and change its arrow orientation too).
+Each rule and term has also two versions, one for each label, A and B, except the ones involving a single site or the boundary of the chain: as the number of particles on the chain, $L$, is even, when the arrow particle encounters the end of the chain, it will always be in a B state (which later will switch to A, and change its arrow orientation too).

-Due to the nature of Track 0, we then have the following result about the evolution of the system as described in this section.
+Due to the nature of Track 0, we then have the following result about the evolution of the system as described in this section, which can be seen as the analogous of Lemma 39 in \cite{CPW22}, but in the reflection-symmetric setting.
+The importance of this result becomes apparent in Theorem \ref{th:qtm_hamiltonian}: each defined configuration uniquely belongs to one orientation, and if the two subsets of rules are closed and independent of each other, the evolution of the system will be fully restricted to one of the two subspaces.